HotosTrivia/HotosTrivia.github.io/README.md

 ## Registration

-To participate to the Systems Trivia Night, please register through this [registration form](https://forms.gle/Dg6phBDkAT4yRwkA8).
+To participate in Systems Trivia Night, please register through this [registration form](https://forms.gle/Dg6phBDkAT4yRwkA8).
 You can either register a full team, a partial team, or just yourself.

 ### Team Structure